wildbill12/NobisLab-website/_members/flavia.md

   email: flavia.c.pena.villa@vumc.org
 ---

-Yana was born in Brazil
+Flavia was born in Brazil

 She spent the last year with the lab as a post-bac student after graduating from USF in 2025 and will continue on as a research assistant.